FriendsOfTYPO3/feedit/README.md

 # TYPO3 extension `feedit`

-This TYPO3 extension is a simple solution to edit TYPO3 page content elements directly in the frontend as a logged-in backend user.
-It adds edit icons around elements for this purpose.
+This TYPO3 extension is a simple solution to allow a logged in backend user to edit content elements of a TYPO3 page via the frontend.
+It inserts editing icons around elements for this purpose, which redirect the user to the corresponding content element form in the backend.

 The functionality was part of the TYPO3 Core until TYPO3 v10.0, and moved into its own extension, receiving its own public repository.